hamzakmj/King-County-House-Price/README.md

 # King-County-House-Price
 ## price-prediction:)

-so this project is aimed towards predicting house prices in 2016/2017/2018 the data I have is for  kings county in Washington State (u.s.a) and just for the year 2014/2015 small data I know lol so the project is separated for two weeks.
+The goal of this project is to predict house prices in 2016, 2017, and 2018 using data from Kings County, Washington State, USA for the years 2014 and 2015.
+The project will be completed over a two-week period despite the limited data available.

 # week (1)
 which represent the first there points in making a model roadmap.
 ### 1-Problem Definition